You don’t have to travel when you’re young

 I’ve always wanted to travel, but obviously since last year (age 29) was my first time overseas, it was never my first priority.
 I wanted to clear my debt first, build up a savings cushion, learn how to spend responsibly, get comfortable with having a budget, and have some sort of financial stability before I could even begin to think about traveling the world.

 And that’s fine by me, because I personally think I’m appreciating travel more now, than I would have when I was younger.
 For one thing, I can afford it.
-Sure, I still stay in hostels and travel on the cheap.
-But I can afford to do amazing things as well – like hot air ballooning in Cappadocia, hiking in the Arctic Circle, taking a gondola ride in Venice, and eating real, proper meals in restaurants – without any of it having a major impact on my budget.
+Sure, I still stay in hostels most of the time and travel on the cheap.
+But I can afford to do amazing things as well – like hot air ballooning in Cappadocia, hiking in the Arctic Circle, taking a gondola ride in Venice, and eating real, proper meals in restaurants if I want to – without any of it having a major impact on my budget.

 The few times I traveled when I was younger?
 It was rough staying within such a tight budget.
 Especially since “budgeting” was a foreign concept to me anyway.
+I still have very vivid memories of taking a $80 Greyhound bus ride to Anaheim when I was 18 years old, and eating cold Chef Boyardee in our motel room because it was all we could afford.
 Being older and knowing how to manage my money appropriately makes traveling a lot less stressful.
 And maybe even more enjoyable?

 There’s so much emphasis on traveling when you’re young.
 In fact, just a few days ago, someone pointed me to this article: 3 reasons to travel while you’re young.
 Basically the idea of the article is not to hold off on traveling.
 No matter what the circumstances, there will always be something to stop you.
 Here’s an excerpt: